-Yes, you can taste the rum in Grandma’s Rum Balls!
+Yes, you can taste the rum in these old fashioned Rum Balls!
 They’re an easy, no-bake cookie that everyone will love.

-Every Christmas, my grandma made Rum Balls.
+Every Christmas, my grandma made these old fashioned Rum Balls.
 And everyone LOVED them.
 They’re packed with chocolate, walnuts, and of course, rum!

-One taste sends me right back to Christmas at grandma’s.
+Grandma’s ancestors were from Germany, so this recipe is likely German.
+Scroll down to see her typewriter-written recipe!
 I refined the recipe only slightly, adding clarification for ingredients and instructions.
-Here are the step-by-step instructions!

 Ingredients